LOOK: Sky Sports News in 60 seconds | Soccer news

 SSN in 60 seconds brings you the main stories and breaking news in just one minute.

-Ole Gunnar Solskjaer says that Paul Pogba could start with Manchester United against Newcastle, as he seeks to return completely from the injury.
+Ben Stokes has been included in the England team for the first test against South Africa, even though his father remained in intensive care in Johannesburg with a serious illness.

-Jurgen Klopp has confirmed that Alex Oxlade-Chamberlain will miss the last two Liverpool games of 2019 due to an ankle ligament injury.
+Jurgen Klopp insists that Liverpool will not lose focus as they sit on top of the Premier League, 10 points ahead of their rivals, on Christmas Day.

-The multi-faceted Ben Stokes missed training on Christmas Eve before England's first test against South Africa on boxing day after his father entered the Johannesburg hospital with a serious illness.
+Kawhi Leonard led the LA Clippers to victory in the NBA Christmas battle of Los Angeles, with the LeBron James Lakers suffering their fourth straight loss.

 Three Super 6 rounds in seven days!